polyaxon/polyaxon/site/docs/core/scheduling-strategies/queues.md

 Polyaxon provides a queue abstraction to:
   * Prioritize operations on a queue.
   * Throttle the number of operations on a queue.
+  * Setting quota and restrictions on resources (CPU/Memory/GPU/TPU/Custom/...) or on cost.
   * Route operations on a queue to a namespace or cluster.
   * Limit the number of operations queued from a single workflow or nested workflows.